orlevii/mlserving/docs/source/tf-serving.md

         }
 ```

-Since </code>def predict</code> is already implemented, we just need to implement the processing layer that comes before/after the inference
+Since <code>def predict</code> is already implemented, we just need to implement the processing layer that comes before/after the inference